Table of contents

 planned full-time equivalents

 Invest in Canada’s funding profile has matched the maturation of the organization.
-When fully operational, IIC’s funding will stabilize.
 IIC is responsible for all employee benefits and pension contributions annually.

-The following table shows actual, forecast and planned spending for each of Invest in Canada’s core responsibility and to Internal Services for the years relevant to the current planning year.
+The following table shows information on spending for each of Invest in Canada’s core responsibilities and for its internal services for 2022–23 and other relevant fiscal years.

 Planned human resources